SQream/sqream_docs/guides/operations/logging.rst

    * - Field
      - Description
    * - ``#SQ#``
      - Start delimiter.
-When used with the end of line delimiter can be used to combine multi-line statements into one row
+When used with the end of line delimiter can be used to parse multi-line statements correctly
    * - Row Id
      - Unique identifier for the row
    * - Timestamp